 Despite these deep-rooted inequalities, many female athletes in India have emerged successful and have made the country proud.
 Let’s take a look at some of these high-achieving famous female sports players in India:

 PT Usha - Known as the 'Queen of Indian track and field', PT Usha, is an inspiration to all athletes across the globe.
 Born in Kozhikode, her talent found expression from an early age.
 Soon, she went on to represent India at the Moscow Olympics in 1980.
 She participated and won silver medals at the New Delhi Asian Games held in the year 1982.
 At the Jakarta Asian Championships held in 1985, she clinched six medals including five gold.
-As a result, she was called the "Greatest Woman Athlete" at the Jakarta Asian Athlete Meet, the same year.
+As a result, she was called the 'Greatest Woman Athlete' at the Jakarta Asian Athlete Meet, the same year.
 She was conferred with Padma Shri in 1984 by the Government of India.
 She was also awarded the 'Adidas Golden Shoe Award' at the Seoul Asian Games in the year 1986.

 Karnam Malleshwari - In 2000, Karnam Malleswari became the first Indian female athlete to have won the bronze medal in the weightlifting category at the Sydney Olympics.
 After this historic moment, she became a household name and was called the 'The Iron Lady' of India.
 In recognition of her triumph, she was conferred Arjuna Award in 1994 and the Rajiv Gandhi Khel Ratna award in 1999, the country's highest sporting award.
 The same year she received the Padma Shri award.